Russell Fjord Kayaking Expedition

 The barren landscape, makes for interesting hiking.
 We walk along milky glacial outwash streams and up beside a glacier for a view of the area.
 If we are lucky, we will see some of the wolves, moose, mountain goats or brown bears that live here.

-On our last day, the sea plane returns and conveys us back to the twentieth century, but we've been permanently changed; it will be difficult to view the landscapes of this continent without imagining the time when they looked like Russell Fjord.
+On our last day, the sea plane returns and conveys us back to the twenty-first century, but we've been permanently changed; it will be difficult to view the landscapes of this continent without imagining the time when they looked like Russell Fjord.

 Request Information for additional details about this trip!